 Jean-Pierre Kallanian is an Executive Coach, Youth Expert, Human Systems Facilitator, Author, and Speaker.
 He accompanies organizations in fully integrating their human resource potential by facilitating group processes that foster authenticity, intention, and collective wisdom.

-As a Human Systems Facilitator, I shorten the distance between people by refining human dynamics in real-time!
+As a Human Systems Accelerator, I shorten the distance between people by refining team dynamics in real-time!